Anti-Serb sentiment: Anti-Serb slogans

 The slogan Srbe na vrbe! (Србе на врбе), meaning "Hang Serbs from the willow trees!" (lit.
-'Serbs onto willows!') originates from a poem by the Slovene politician Marko Natlačen published in 1914, at the beginning of the Austro-Hungarian war against Serbia.
+'Serbs onto willows!') originates from a poem, and was first used by the Slovene politician Marko Natlačen in 1914, at the beginning of the Austro-Hungarian war against Serbia.
 It was popularized before World War II by Mile Budak, the chief architect of Ustaše ideology against Serbs.
 During World War II there were mass hangings of Serbs in the Independent State of Croatia as part of the Ustaše persecution of the Serbs.

 In present-day Croatian nationalists and people who oppose the return of Serb refugees often use the slogan.
 Graffiti with the phrase is common, and was noted in the press when it was found painted on a church in 2004, 2006, and on another church in 2008.
 In 2010, a banner displaying the slogan appeared in the midst of tourist season at the entrance to Split, a major tourist hub in Croatia, during a Davis Cup tennis match between the two countries.
-It was removed by the police within hours, and the banner's creator was later apprehended and charged with a felony.
-A Serbian Orthodox church in Geelong, Australia, was spray-painted with the slogan, along with other neo-Nazi symbols, in 2016.
+It was removed by the police within hours, and the banner's creator was later apprehended and charged.
+In 2016, a Serbian Orthodox church in Geelong, Australia, was spray-painted with the slogan, along with other neo-Nazi symbols.